-Angels fire manager Ausmus after 72-90 record in only season
+Angels fire manager Ausmus after 1 poor season; Maddon next?

 The 65-year-old Maddon spent 31 years in the Angels organization, starting as a catcher and logging lengthy assignments as a minor league manager and a major league assistant coach, along with two stints as the Angels’ interim manager.
 He was Scioscia’s bench coach for six seasons, winning a World Series ring along the way, before he left to manage the Tampa Bay Rays.

-Maddon was with the Angels when Arte Moreno bought the ballclub in 2003, and they have a cordial relationship.
-Ausmus on Sunday acknowledged he had heard the rumors linking Maddon to an Angels return.
+Ausmus on Sunday acknowledged he had heard the rumors linking Maddon, who has said he still owns a home near Anaheim, to an Angels return.

 “I have a contract,” Ausmus said.
 “That’s the only thing I know. … To be honest with you, I’ve learned to shrug those things off.
 There was a point in 2015 in Detroit, my second year there, it came out I was being fired, and (I) was there two more years.
 You learn to take it with a grain of salt.
 Those types of decisions are not in my control, so I don’t worry too much about them.”